 They are known to stay closer to the equator in colder months but venture further north and south when the waters are warmer.
 They have been recorded as deep as 900m, and in very shallow coastal waters.

 The tiger shark is considered a near-threatened species, according to the International Union for the Conservation of Nature.
 The infrequency of reproduction and short life span mean that intense fishing can have a devastating effect.

 It is captured by humans for its fins, meat and liver, which is high in vitamin A and used in the production of vitamin oils.
 It is also caught for its skin and for ‘fun’ by big game fisherman.

 There are many great destinations for diving in the presence of a tiger shark:

-Dive The World Recommendations: Socorro Island, Cocos Island Costa Rica and Shark Reef, Fiji.
+Dive The World Recommendations: Tiger Beach, Bahamas, Socorro Island - Mexico, Cocos Island - Costa Rica; and Shark Reef, Fiji.

 CUSTOMER TESTIMONIALS OF DIVE THE WORLD